msimecek/Speech-Training-Pipeline/README.md

 17. Use the **Select** field to search for your service principal (application created before)
 18. Confirm by clicking **Save**

-Now you have both the Application ID and password (key) for the Service Principal.
+Now you have both the application ID and password (key) for the Service Principal.

 ### Deploy to Azure